jw120/toy-rxjs/README.md

 For all of our tests we compare the result from our toy implementation with the expected result and with the result from running with the full Rxjs library.

+Other limitations (see tests labelled 'LIMITATION')
-Other limitations - unsubscribes in concat called in wrong order
+* Unsubscribes in concat called in wrong order
+* Timing of fromPromise is wrong

 ## TODO

-* add asserrtNever to switches
+* convert async testing to take a closure
+* close out fromPromise - update limitations
+* use other rxjs tests? different directory?

 * support thisArg in map?
 * Add a hot observable

-Either
- * Seems like tno - Can we do Scheuler null/async and testscheduler keeping a function as the main driver.
-    Can we make a helper function to turn a synchronous?
-How does ngrx schedule a raw create() function?
-  * Or implement the operators we use in ng code
-Maybe have an Async parameter? (boolean or global constant) and write our own expectObservable What are hot vs cold?
-Simplification - only cold
-Simplicication - limited scheduling

-expectObervable
-x -> value (we implement against an array?)
-| -> complete
-- -> time??
-^
-!

 Tests

-* Check concat calls teardowns properly in async case
 * Check take handles excess complete/errors
 * Use rxjs tests
 * Rethink time stamps test

 * Add JSDoc? or at least more comments
+* what is the right word to use? emit? message?

 * timer
 * flatMap/concatMap